Table of Contents

 14. All children are scared of them

 They aren’t good with children and in fact, children fear them.
 Their presence itself scares them off.
-You as well as your friends know that they aren’t the ‘Let’s talk about it with them!’ types and you’d rather prefer speaking with your friends’ parents about an important matters at hand.
+You and your friends know that they aren’t the “Let’s have a conversation about it” type, and you’d rather prefer to speak with your friends’ parents about the important matters at hand.

-You feel like breaking up with your toxic parents but you are so scared of them that you feel they will never let you go.
-You want to escape to the university or get a job in a different town but they always manage to drag you back.
+You feel like breaking up with your toxic parents, but you are so scared of them that you feel they will never let you go.
+You want to escape to university or get a job in a different town, but they always manage to drag you back.

 15. Never a grown-up to your parents